silentsoft/whiscribe/README.md

 ## Features

 - **Audio Transcription**: Convert audio files to text using the Whisper model.
-- **Audio Track Extraction**: Extract and convert audio tracks using FFmpeg.
+- **Audio Track Preview**: Preview and select audio tracks before transcription.
+- **Word Hint Support**: Improve subtitle accuracy with custom word hints for domain-specific terms or uncommon vocabulary.
-- **Subtitle Export**: Generate subtitles in SRT format and download them directly.
+- **Subtitle Export**: Generate and download subtitles in SRT format.
-- Simple user interface built with Streamlit
+- **User-Friendly Interface**: Built with Streamlit for ease of use.

 ## Prerequisites